-With Thanksgiving right around the corner, I wanted to feature a holiday-themed recipe this week….and what could be more traditional than turkey and cranberries?
-Turkey is a canine favorite and cranberries are incredibly beneficial for dogs so this seemed like a great combination for treats (although I was a little worried that the dogs might not like the tartness of the cranberries).
+With Thanksgiving right around the corner, I wanted to feature a holiday-themed recipe this week….and what could be more traditional than turkey and cranberry dog treats?
+This makes a great way to use leftovers for your dog!

 The ingredients are ones you probably already have on hand if you’re making a Thanksgiving dinner:

-1 tablespoon olive oil
+- olive oil

 If you’re cooking your turkey as you make the treats, you can use the broth in this recipe.
 In that case, you probably won’t need the tablespoon of olive oil.
 I was using frozen turkey so it was dry, and the recipe needed a little oil.

 First, preheat your oven to 350 degrees and lightly grease two cookie sheets.

 Next, mix the dry ingredients in a large mixing bowl.
 In a blender or food processor, add the turkey and egg (and some of the water or broth as needed).

 When the turkey is the consistency of baby food, add the cranberries and continue to mix until it looks like a smoothie:

 Pour this mixture into the mixing bowl with the dry ingredients and stir to create a thick dough.